Seinfeld and the Gang — Part 3: The Love Hangover

 So, I get a second email confirmation from Al the Dumpster (we are close now).
 Friday, I get a call from A the D just to make sure I was coming, as if maybe he would be waiting with flowers.
 I expect this stuff from people at funeral homes, but mini-storage?

-I was freaked out, but Aunt R’s apartment freaks me out more (you will see) so I resolved to have sedatives at hand on Saturday.
+I was freaked out, but AROB’s apartment freaks me out more (you will see) so I resolved to have sedatives at hand on Saturday.

 THE BIG DAY ARRIVES. (subtitled: SOB and Blogger dispense some justice, resolve some issues, all without delaying cocktail hour)